New York City Has Been Free of Donald Trump for More Than 70 Days

 Then again, a big part of being president for Trump, thus far, has also been escaping to places at or near golf courses on most weekends, including several trips to his Mar-a-Lago resort in Florida.
 It’s likely, however, that Trump will try to hit midtown more often once the weather improves (and Mar-a-Lago closes for the summer), though he may opt for his New Jersey golf club more often than the city.

-Of course, even though the president hasn’t been back, there are still other members of the Trump family around.
+Of course, even though the president hasn’t been back, there are still other members of the Trump family kicking around.
 The New York Police Department estimates that it costs between $127,000 to $146,000 a day to guard first lady Melania Trump and son Barron, who will both continue to live in Manhattan until Barron is finished with the school year.
 When Trump was still president-elect and staying in New York, it cost roughly $328,000 per day for the additional security that required, and the cost is likely to go up now that he’ll be in town as the historically-unpopular President Trump.
-The business mogul’s presence in New York from Election Day to Inauguration Day already cost the city an estimated $24 million, and it’s not yet clear how much of that city officials will be able to obtain reimbursement for.
+The business mogul’s presence in New York from Election Day to Inauguration Day already cost the city an estimated $24 million, and it’s not yet clear how much of that expense the city will be reimbursed for.

 Eric Trump says his dad is aware of the traffic snarls his presence inevitably creates in New York, but that the president isn’t that concerned about the costs of his trips, telling the AP that, “No, he feels great.”